alphagov/pay-tech-docs/source/documentation/07-integration-details.md

 With our API,  you’ll be able to:

- - GET the status of an individual payment
+ - get the status of an individual payment
  - cancel a payment that’s not yet captured
- - soon get the status of multiple payments based on certain criteria, e.g. date range (this feature is under development)
+ - get the status of multiple payments based on certain criteria, e.g. date range
- - soon issue full and partial refunds (this feature is under development)
+ - issue full and partial refunds